 Extend Your Home

 Many people think of their garden as something separate from their house, but it need not be.
 In fact, a garden can be an extension of your home, so treat it with the same care.
-Investing in some good quality furniture from places such as Nest, bring out cushions, rugs and throws, add candles and solar powered lighting, and use paint and different coloured flowers to create different zones.
+Investing in some good quality furniture, bring out cushions, rugs and throws, add candles and solar powered lighting, and use paint and different coloured flowers to create different zones.

 Learning and Play